RKNF404/chromium-hardening-guide/SETUP_GUIDE.md

 \
 For strings, just enter them directly without quotes.
 For example, the policy `HttpsOnlyMode` has the string value `force_enable`, enter that as it is.
 Do not enter `"force_enable"`, it will not work.
 \
-Policy arrays and dictionaries also use the string valu, they have the same formatting as presented, nothing special.
+Policy arrays and dictionaries also use the string values, they have the same formatting as presented, nothing special.

 ## MacOS